hacceuee/s3-pixel-icons/README.md

 # s3-pixel-icons by hacceuee
 Custom Pixel Icons for Splatoon 3 - drawn for use on stat.ink.
 They are available for use on other projects.
 Please reach out if you have a request for a particular icon.

+Disclaimer: These icons are inspired by Nintendo's intellectual property, but I do not have the authority to grant usage rights for Nintendo's trademarks or copyrighted materials.
+They are provided for non-commercial and personal use only. **Please do not use these icons in any monetized projects or for commercial purposes.** They are intended for fan art and fan project purposes only.
+Any use of these icons in violation of Nintendo's intellectual property rights is at your own risk.
+Thank you for respecting these guidelines

 NPM package can be found **[here](https://www.npmjs.com/package/@hacceuee/s3-pixel-icons?activeTab=code)**

 You may also contact me on discord @dapple_dualies